Austinwrap/Powerwash/README.md

         <a href="#contact">Contact</a>
     </nav>
     <section class="hero">
-        <h2 class="wet-effect">Servicing All of Connecticut</h2>
+        <h2>Servicing All of Connecticut</h2>
-        <p class="wet-effect">Professional power washing services for residential and commercial properties.
+        <p>Professional power washing services for residential and commercial properties.
 Let us help you keep your property clean and well-maintained.</p>
     </section>
     <div class="container">
         <section id="about" class="content-section">